denis-mludek/kaiju/README.md

 * No error handling/swallowing: No need for it since this observable implementation is synchronous
 * No notion of an observable's end/completion for simplicity sake and since we have just two kinds of observables: never ending ones, and ones that are tied to a component's lifecycle
 * Lazy resource management: An observable only activate if there is at least one subscriber
-* If the observable already hold a value, any subscribe function will be called immediately upon registration (two exceptions being Global stores and props observables)
+* If the observable already hold a value, any subscribe function will be called immediately upon registration

 All combinators can be found under `lib/observable`, for instance to import `debounce`: